Skopje: Public transport

 Skopje has a bus network managed by the city and operated by three companies.
 The oldest and largest is JSP Skopje, a public company founded in 1948.
 JSP lost its monopoly on public transport in 1990 and two new companies, Sloboda Prevoz and Mak Ekspres, obtained several lines.
 However, most of the network is still in the hands of JSP which operates 67 lines out of 80.
 Only 24 lines are urban, the others serving localities around the city.
 Many of the JSP vehicles are red Yutong City Master double-decker buses built by Chinese bus manufacturer Yutong and designed to resemble the classic British AEC Routemaster.

 A tram network has long been planned in Skopje and the idea was first proposed in the 1980s.
 The project became real in 2006 when the mayor Trifun Kostovski asked for feasibility studies.
 His successor Koce Trajanovski launched a call for tenders in 2010 and the first line is scheduled for 2019.

 A new network for small buses started to operate in June 2014, not to replace but to decrease the number of big buses in the city centre.

+In the 2020s, the city worked on plans for a two-line bus rapid transit (BRT) system with EBRD backing, which would become the first system of that type in the Western Balkans.
+However, although financing had already been approved, the project became a contentious topic during the 2021 mayoral elections, and the newly elected mayor halted all BRT proceedings.

+Skopje has a suburban rail line operating between the main train station and the village of Zelenikovo, established in 2026.

 Airport

 The airport was built in 1928.
 The first commercial flights in Skopje were introduced in 1929 when the Yugoslav carrier Aeroput introduced a route linking the city with the capital, Belgrade.
 A year later the route was extended to Thessaloniki in Greece, and further extended to Greek capital Athens in 1933.
 In 1935 Aeroput linked Skopje with Bitola and Niš, and also operated a longer international route linking Vienna and Thessaloniki through Zagreb, Belgrade and Skopje.
-After the Second World War, Aeroput was replaced by JAT Yugoslav Airlines, which linked Skopje to a number of domestic and international destinations until the dissolution of Yugoslavia in the early 1990s.
+After the Second World War, Aeroput was replaced by Yugoslav Airlines, which linked Skopje to a number of domestic and international destinations; it underwent a name change to JAT Airways in August 2003.

 Skopje International Airport is in Petrovec, 20 km east of the city.
 Since 2008, it has been managed by the Turkish TAV Airports Holding and it can accommodate up to four million passengers per year.
 The annual traffic has constantly risen since 2008, reaching one million passengers in 2014.

-Skopje's airport has connections to several European cities, including Athens, Vienna, Bratislava, Zürich, Brussels, Oslo, Istanbul, London and Rome.
-It also maintains a direct connection with Dubai and Doha, Qatar.
+Skopje's airport has connections to several European cities, including Athens, Vienna, Zürich, Brussels, Oslo, Istanbul, London and Rome, as well as destinations across the Western Balkans and the Middle East.

+Ground transportation to and from the airport includes taxis, private transfer services, and shuttle buses connecting the airport with Skopje city centre.